Getting frantic on the U-Bahn with Andrzej Zulawski’s nerve-shattering psychological horror

 Helen: We are all the same.
 Different words, different bodies, different versions.
 Like insects!
 Meat!

-The movie has a nightmarish logicality.
+Possession has a nightmarish logicality.
 This is how it feels to be trapped in a lawless and inescapable dream, one of unyielding conflict that slips from one realm of despair to the next for a seemingly infinite stretch of time.
 But beneath the visceral, Zulawski is a compassionate director searching for truth and beauty beneath the many layers of humanity’s sentient beast.
 His movie is deeply philosophical, and arrives at its discordant juncture through the pain and hardship of self-evaluation.
 It exposes our self-defeating complexities and the passions and urges that drive them.
 It highlights our capacity for madness beyond the safety of the human construct.

 Anna and Mark’s relationship is doomed from the outset, but due to notions of familiarity, loyalty and a peculiar sense of ownership, they are drawn together inescapably, both in their past and current forms, as well as the re-imagined forms they contrive to manufacture.
 Characters may be tenuous and interchangeable, narrative and location may jolt without warning or explanation, but all of this adds to the emotional uncertainty, and amidst the madness there is one constant: their fated pairing, however tragic, is scorched with inevitability.